Trump Announces 'Patriotic Education' Commission, A Largely Political Move

 Statues paying homage to the Confederacy and other slave owners and racists have been among the most divisive issues in Trump's ongoing culture war against Democrats.

-Following his remarks, the phrases "Trump Youth" and "Hitler Youth" trended on Twitter, with some likening the president's the new education project to the indoctrination of young people in Nazi Germany.
+Following his remarks, the phrases "Trump Youth" and "Hitler Youth" trended on Twitter, with some likening the president's new education project to the indoctrination of young people in Nazi Germany.

-Roberta Rampton contributed to this report
+Roberta Rampton contributed to this report.